List of tallest buildings in Chicago: Under construction

-Approved and proposed
+Approved

+This lists buildings that are approved for construction in Chicago and that are planned to rise at least 492 ft.
+A floor count of 50 stories is used as the cutoff for buildings whose heights have not yet been released by their developers.
+The "Year" category denotes when construction of the building is expected to begin.
+A dash "—" indicates information about the building's construction or floor count is unknown or not publicly available.

+Proposed

 This lists buildings that are proposed for construction in Chicago and that are planned to rise at least 492 ft.
 A floor count of 50 stories is used as the cutoff for buildings whose heights have not yet been released by their developers.
 The "Year" category denotes when construction of the building is expected to begin.

-Cancelled
+A dash "—" indicates information about the building's construction or floor count is unknown or not publicly available.

+Tallest demolished

+This table lists buildings in Chicago that were demolished or destroyed and at one time stood at least 492 feet (150 m) in height.

+Tallest unbuilt

 This lists buildings designed to rise at least 800 ft that were approved for construction in Chicago but were cancelled prior to completion.
-This list does not include vision projects such as Gateway Tower or the Miglin-Beitler Skyneedle, nor does it include projects that were not approved by the Chicago Plan Commission such as the Waldorf-Astoria Hotel and Residence Tower.
+This list does not include vision projects such as Gateway Tower or the Miglin-Beitler Skyneedle that were never intended to be built, nor does it include projects that were not approved by the Chicago Plan Commission such as the Waldorf-Astoria Hotel and Residence Tower.